meticulousmonster/meticulousmonster.github.io/press-kit/bludgeon.md

 ## History

-Bludgeon started as a month-long game jam hosted by the Iowa City Game Dev Meetup, with the theme "sports which could never exist".
-The original game game version can be downloaded at [https://ccecil.itch.io/bludgeon-game-jam](https://ccecil.itch.io/bludgeon-game-jam){:target="_blank"}.
+Bludgeon started in a month-long game jam hosted by the Iowa City Game Dev Meetup in December 2015, with the theme "sports which could never exist".
+The original game jam version can still be downloaded at [https://ccecil.itch.io/bludgeon-game-jam](https://ccecil.itch.io/bludgeon-game-jam){:target="_blank"}.